HenrikBengtsson/parallelly/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking:
+    Package suggested but not available for checking: ‘DesignLibrary’
-      'betareg', 'DesignLibrary'
     ```

 *   checking LazyData ...
 NOTE